-The heart is of normal size when the apex-beat is in its normal situation, that is, in the fifth intercostal space, a little within a vertical line passing through the nipple (the linea mammillaris); when the superficial cardiac space is not enlarged, as shown by percussion and by auscultation of the voice (vide page 197), and when percussion shows the lateral borders of the heart to be situated normally, namely, on the left side a little within the line of the nipple, and on the right side of a finger's breadth to the right of the right margin of the sternum.
+The heart is of normal size when the apex-beat is in its normal situation, that is, in the fifth intercostal space, a little within a vertical line passing through the nipple (the linea mammalis); when the superficial cardiac space is not enlarged, as shown by percussion and by auscultation of the voice (vide page 194) and when percussion shows the lateral borders of the heart to be situated normally, namely, on the left side a little within the line of the nipple, and on the right side a finger's breadth to the right of the right margin of the sternum.
 These points of evidence warrant a positive conclusion that the heart is not enlarged.

-The fact of an enlargement and its degree are determinable by an abnormal situation of the apex, together with an increase of the superficial cardiac space and extension of the lateral boundaries of the deep cardiac space, especially on the left side.
+The fact of an enlargement and its degree are determinable by an abnormal situation of the apex, together with an increase of the superficial cardiac space and extension of the lateral boundaries of the deep cardiac space especially on the left side.

-In cases of slight or very moderate enlargement, the apex is situated a little without the linea mammillaris, but not below the fifth intercostal space.
+In cases of slight or very moderate enlargement, the apex is situated a little without the linea mammalis, but not below the fifth intercostal space.
 A somewhat greater enlargement lowers the apex to the sixth intercostal space, and removes it further without the line of the nipple.
 In greater degrees of enlargement the apex is lowered to the seventh, eighth, or ninth intercostal space, and generally further removed to the left.
 The lowering of the apex and the removal to the left, are not uniformly proportionate to each other.
-As a rule, if the right side of the heart be more enlarged than the left, the apex is removed without the linea mammillaris further than when the enlargement of the left side of the heart predominates, and when the latter is the case, the apex is lowered out of proportion to its removal without that line.
-The relatively abnormal situation downward and to the left, thus, is evidence of the enlargement predominating in either the right or the left side of the heart.1 Generally the situation of the apex is apparent to the touch and frequently to the eye.
+As a rule, if the right side of the heart be more enlarged than the left, the apex is removed without the linea mammalis further than when the enlargement of the left side of the heart predominates; and when the latter is the case, the apex is lowered out of proportion to its removal without that line.
+The relatively abnormal situation downward and to the left, thus, is evidence of the enlargement predominating in either the right or the left side of the heart.
+Generally the situation of the apex is apparent to the touch and frequently to the eye.
 In some instances, however, the impulse can neither be seen nor felt.
 How is its situation to be then ascertained?
 Auscultation furnishes a ready and reliable mode of determining this point.
-The situation in which the first sound of the heart has its maximum of intensity, as ascertained by means of the stethoscope, corresponds to the situation of the apex.
+With the stethoscope the situation in which the first sound of the heart has its maximum of intensity, corresponds to the situation of the apex.
 This is hardly less definite than the presence of an appreciable impulse.

 In determining the fact of enlargement and its degree by the abnormal situation of the apex, causes of the latter which are extrinsic to the heart are to be eliminated.
 The apex is removed to the left of its normal situation by enlargement of the left lobe of the liver, abdominal tumors, hydroperitoneum, the pregnant uterus, and gastric tympanites.
 These extrinsic conditions are to be excluded or due allowance made for them.
-In some cases in which one or more of these extrinsic causes of displacement may exist, the apex is carried into the axillary region.
-It is to be borne in mind that

-1 In some diagrammatic illustrations-e. g., three of Weil and Van Dusch-the relatively greater removal of the apex, either to the left or downward, indicating that the enlargement predominates either in the right or the left ventricle, is represented as precisely the reverse of the statements here made.
-In these illustrations the extension of the area occupied by the heart is in a direction to the right if the right ventricle be predominantly enlarged, and to the left if the enlargement predominates in the left ventricle.
-The illustrations are based on theoretical conclusions.
-Clinical observation shows them to be erroneous. these causes of displacement may exist when there is more or less enlargement of the heart.
-All these causes, while they displace the apex to the left, do not lower, but tend to raise it above, its normal situation.
-On the other hand, an aneurismal or other tumor, situated above the heart, may press downward the organ, and in this way the apex is more or less lowered.1
+In some cases in which one or more of these extrinsic causes of displacement exist, the apex is carried into the axillary region.
+It is to be borne in mind that these causes of displacement may exist when there is more or less enlargement of the heart.
+All these causes, while they displace the apex to the left, do not lower, but tend to raise it above its normal situation.
+On the other hand, an aneurismal or other tumor situated above the heart may press downward the organ, and in this way the apex is more or less lowered.